Kingston Campground

 Directions

-From Silver City, follow U.S. Highway 180 east approximately 9 miles to New Mexico Highway 152, turning left onto Highway 152 for about 40 miles to the signed Kingston Campground on the north side of Highway 152, at the east end of Kingston.
-Note: Highway 152 between San Lorenzo and Kingston has steep grades and numerous tight turns.
-Vehicles over 40 feet in length are prohibited on this section.
+From Silver City, follow U.S. Highway 180 east approximately 9 miles to New Mexico Highway 152.
+Turn left (east) onto Highway 152 and continue about 40 miles to the signed Kingston Campground on the north side of Highway 152, at the east end of the Town of Kingston.

 Amenities